Published On: March 15, 2022

 Waking up anxious in the morning, or waking up at night with anxious thoughts or feelings is common for many people.
-Nearly everyone experiences feelings of anxiety and stress periodically.
-However, if your anxiety is affecting you daily when you wake up or causing incessant sleeping problems or other physical symptoms, it might become overwhelming to the point that you can’t perform routine activities like work and interacting with your family.
+Nearly everyone experiences feelings of anxiety, anxious thoughts, and stress periodically.
+However, if your anxiety is affecting you daily when you wake up or causing incessant sleeping problems, a sleep disorder, or other physical symptoms, it might become overwhelming to the point that you can’t perform routine activities like work and interacting with your family.

 Here, we’ll look at some of the common symptoms of morning and sleep anxiety.
 We’ll explore some of the causes that can be contributing to you waking up early with a sense of dread about your day.
-We’ll also offer various calming techniques that you can use, beginning tomorrow morning, to decrease the frequency and intensity of waking up with anxiety every morning.
+We’ll also offer various calming techniques that you can use, beginning tomorrow morning, to decrease the frequency and intensity of waking up with a high anxiety level every morning.

 Waking up with anxiety can put a real strain on your day.
 Right from the jump, you’re stuck feeling that heavy weight of stress and dread.
 Some common symptoms of morning anxiety are: